mitre/im_sample_algorithm/docs/entry_points.md

 * Instantiate a concrete `IMAlgorithm` class
 * Call its `Initialize` method to establish its internal states
-* Repeatedly call its `Update` method, providing new inputs as your simulation clock progress.
+* Repeatedly call its `Update` method, providing new inputs as the simulation clock advances.

 Like this: